Primed for growth

 • UNSW Sydney

 UNSW Sydney undertakes world-leading research in quantum technologies in both its School of Physics and School of Electrical Engineering and Telecommunications.
 It hosts the headquarters of ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T).
-Researchers at UNSW and SQC are leading the world in the race to build quantum computers based on both single atoms and CMOS devices in silicon.
+Researchers at UNSW are leading the world in the race to build quantum computers based on both single atoms and CMOS devices in silicon.
 The University also hosts the headquarters of the NSW node of the Australian National Fabrication Facility which provides advanced nanofabrication capabilities needed for quantum device development.

 UNSW